s3851481/Ticket-System/README.md

 3. Once all questions have been answered, you will return to the Main Menu.

-4. Congratulaions you have created your account.
+4. Congratulations you have created your account.

 Login:
+PLEASE NOTE
+When entering log in details please ensure you check for errors, if entered incorrectly program will terminate

 1. Select "Login" from Main Menu.